Steubenville | Rochester

 Sunday morning starts with the Keynote address, which generally focuses on how to bring the things they have heard throughout the weekend into a personal and practical reality for their everyday life.
 The conference wraps-up with the closing Mass usually celebrated by the local Bishop.

-Can I bring a priest with our group?
+Can I bring a priest with my group?

 Bishops and priests are asked and strongly encouraged to attend the Steubenville Youth Conferences.
 All bishops and priests attend free of charge and must be registered online with your group.
 Bishops and priests may NOT register as chaperones.
 We ask that all bishops and priests participate in Liturgies and Reconciliation during the conference weekend, therefore, groups must have other adult males registered to meet the chaperone requirements.